Waltzing Matilda: Possible inspirations

 Banjo Paterson was a first-class horseman and loved riding.
 It is likely that he would have seized any opportunity to go riding at Dagworth.
 Bob Macpherson (the brother of Christina) and Paterson went riding together and, in Christina's words, "they came to a waterhole (or billabong) & found the skin of a sheep which had been recently killed—all that had been left by a swagman".
 This incident may have inspired the second verse.
 Tom Ryan worked at Dagworth in 1895 and recorded an incident in which Paterson accompanied Dagworth horse breaker, Jack Lawton, when he went to the Combo to bring in a mob of horses.
 They brought them part of the way in and then put them against a fence running into a waterhole.
 Lawton then took the saddle from his horse and gave it a swim.
-He then stripped off and dived from a gum tree into the hole.
-Paterson followed suite.
+He then stripped off and dived from a gum tree into the waterhole.
+Paterson followed suit.
 Jack then noticed that the mob of horses were walking away and would probably go back to their starting point.
 He jumped on his own horse without waiting to don any clothes and galloped after the mob.
 He was surprised, on looking around, to find his companion had again followed his example.
-On reaching the station that night, Patterson told him it was the best day's outing he had ever had.
-There is very little credible evidence of how Banjo spent his time while staying at Dagworth, but it is entirely feasible that, at some time, he visited the Combo Waterhole.
-He may even have visited the site of the shearers' camp where Frenchy Hoffmeister's body was found.
+On reaching the station that night, Paterson told him it was the best day's outing he had ever had.

+Banjo's stay at Dagworth Station was short.
+He would have spent at least 16 days travelling during his absence from Sydney.
+While claims are made that he attended Combo Waterhole, they are not confirmed by Banjo or others who were present at the time of any visit there.
+There is no evidence that Banjo made the 52 km round trip to the Four Mile Billabong where Hoffmeister's body was found.
+It is highly unlikely that he would have had time to do so during his short stay at Dagworth Station.